My Career Path - Peter Ubel

 After my internal medicine residency, I pursued fellowship training in bioethics at the University of Chicago and at the University of Pittsburgh.
-I had learned that it was possible to pursue an academic medical career, mixing the practice of medicine with inquiry into the assumptions underlying medical care.
+I learned that it was possible to pursue an academic medical career, mixing the practice of medicine with inquiry into the assumptions underlying medical care.
 For those of you looking for such opportunities, find universities where there is a critical mass of people working on the topics you want to pursue.
 These topics could include ethics, health policy, behavioral medicine, medical history, medical sociology, etc. Then contact some of the people working at those universities and see if there are fellowship training opportunities there for you.

 Fact #5: I stumbled upon behavioral economics.

 While at the University of Pittsburgh in 1992, I was introduced to several people at Carnegie Mellon University who were doing research in behavioral economics.
 George Loewenstein was kind enough to let me audit his class that winter and I was hooked!
 (George is an amazing researcher.
 Check out his work here.)
 I realized that many elements of medical practice in health policy were operating under unrealistic assumptions about how people think and decide.
 I knew I could make a career of exploring the overlap between ethics, behavioral economics, and medicine.
 Twenty years later, I haven’t, um, Petered out yet.